Spangen Castle: Philip van der Spangen

 Dirk's son Jan must have died between 1372 and 1380, before his father died.
 In 1381 his younger brother Philip succeeds Dirk.
 He married Lijsbeth, daughter of Gijsbrecht van IJsselsteyn.
 Philip was very successful.
 During the struggle between Jacqueline of Bavaria and Philip of Burgundy (1417-1432), Philip held several commands.

 In 1424 Philip was succeeded by his son Egbert, though this year is not sure.
 The idea that Willem Nagel destroyed Spangen Castle would be illogical, because Egbert was on Jacqueline's side.

 In 1452 Egbert's son Philip inherited Spangen Castle.
 He was probably responsible for the big phase 3 reconstruction.
-During the Jonker Fransen War (1488-1490), the States of Holland garrisoned Spangen Castle.
+During the Squire Francis War (1488-1490), the States of Holland garrisoned Spangen Castle.
 It was not taken by the troops of Frans van Brederode, but the damage caused by the garrison was substantial.

 Philip (III) died about 1508, and was succeeded by his son Philip (IV).
 In 1530 Philip IV was succeeded by his brother Cornelis.